BUT WHAT DO I WEAR?

 Think about the location we'll be shooting in and dress accordingly!
 If we're on a beach, heels are probably a bad idea (honestly, I don't think heels are a great idea in general).
 If we're in the snowy canyons, I don't recommend trying to tough it out in a mini dress or sandals.
 Not only will you be miserable, but you'll look uncomfortable as well!
 For freezing weather, I suggest pants, baggy sweaters, beanies, jean jackets, thick socks, and snow boots or shoes that can get wet.
 If you're aiming for a cool, dressier look to contrast with the snow, pick a maxi dress with long sleeves so you can wear leggings and proper shoes underneath.
 If the weather is going to be hot and humid, don't try to make a sweater/jean combo work just for the sake of the outfit.
 Opt for clothes that are breathable so there's no armpit or back sweat.
 Yikes!
 These are all very simple things that can make sure the session runs smoothly and you feel as comfortable as possible!

 Like I mentioned before, it's not only important that the clothing you choose is right for the climate, but also allows you to move comfortably and freely!
-It's easy to get fidgety if you're in a stiff new pair of pants or struggling with a blister for the whole session if you're in new leather boots.
+It's easy to get fidgety if you're in a stiff new pair of pants or struggling with a blister for the whole session in new leather boots.
 This is why I think skipping the "newer, nicer clothes" route can actually be a better choice!
 I recommend bringing clothes that are a little bit more broken-in so you'll be as comfortable as possible.
 This is also the reason I recommend avoiding heels; they sink into the ground and really restrict your movement.
 If you'd like to wear shoes with a little bit of lift, find a pair with a flat bottom and test them out on some soft grass.
 If you can still move around freely, that'll work just fine!
-I also love clothes that can capture motion as well; Dresses flowing wildly in the wind?
-That is my JAM!!
+I also love clothes that can capture motion as well; Dresses create beautiful movement and are my personal favorite.